 Adaptation from standing variation could increase or decrease the number of intrinsic incompatibilities that evolve during adaptation.
 Standing variation leads to genetic parallelism under parallel selection and therefore should generally reduce the likelihood of intrinsic isolation evolving.
 Under divergent selection, however, populations fix alternative alleles regardless of the source of variation.
 If the accumulation of hybrid incompatibility loci is a function of the number of nucleotide substitutions that separate parental taxa, as in yeast (Greig 2009), then standing variation could reasonably be expected to increase the rate at which divergent adaptation yields hybrid incompatibility; this is because it proceeds via a greater number of (smaller-effect) mutations than adaptation from new mutation.
 Alternatively, ‘intrinsic’ incompatibilities may be generally less likely to evolve from standing variation simply because alleles in the standing variation have previously segregated in the same population and incompatibilities could have been removed by selection.
-Adaptation from new mutation might also involve more serious incompatibilities arising because the average effect size of new mutations is larger than alleles in the standing variation.
+Adaptation from new mutation might also contribute more serious incompatibilities because the average effect size of new mutations is larger than alleles in the standing variation.
 Because adaptation from standing variation reduces reliance on new mutation, it is probable that fewer large-effect intrinsic incompatibilities will fix when populations adapt from standing variation.
 Given the wide range of possible outcomes, it would be useful for future empirical work to investigate the evolution of ‘intrinsic’ hybrid incompatibility from standing variation.

 Implication for studies of parallel evolution